ttsukagoshi/ttsukagoshi.github.io/docs/_pages/add-ons/add-ons_group-merge.md

 The text value that will replace placeholders with empty or invalid data.
 Defaults to `NA`.

 #### Field Markers (Placeholders)
 The markers for merge fields and group merge fields can modified by adjusting the values in **Merge Field Marker** and **Group Field Marker**, respectively.
 You will need to be familiar with [the regular expressions of JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).
-If HTML is enabled in your Gmail, make sure that your modified markers can still be detected in the HTML string.
+Note that the backslash itself does not need to be escaped, i.e., does not need to be repeated.

 The index field marker for group merge `{{i}}` can also be modified through the value **Row Index Marker**.